Abortion For Teenagers: Reasons, Effects And The Law

 4. How can teenage abortion be prevented?

-Adequate access to comprehensive healthcare services, including education on contraceptive or birth control methods, can help prevent unintended pregnancy.
+Adequate access to comprehensive healthcare services, including sex education for teenagers and learning about the use of contraceptive or birth control methods, can help prevent unintended pregnancy.
 Using condoms consistently and correctly can also significantly reduce the risk of pregnancy and sexually transmitted infections (20).
 Parents, teachers, and caregivers can also impart appropriate sexual education to children and teens.

 5. How can a healthcare provider best support a teenager facing an abortion decision?